myj-nikhil/my-first-webpage/README.md

 # my-first-webpage
-Built with basic html and css
+Built with basic HTML and CSS